Islamic Online University

 In 2014, the IOU received a license to operate as an online university in the Gambia from the Ministry of Higher Education, Research, Science and Technology in the Gambia.

-This year, the IOU introduced new colleges: College of Education, College of Islamic Economics, Banking and Finance, and College of Psychology offering Bachelor’s degree, Diploma and Certificate programs.
+The IOU also introduced new colleges: College of Education, College of Islamic Economics,collage of Banking and Finance, and College of Psychology offering Bachelor’s degree, Diploma and Certificate programs.
 In addition, a new college of Arabic Language and Linguistics was launched, offering a 2-year Intensive Arabic program.
-The IOU also introduced a BA in Islamic Studies in Russian language, Ijaza program and a prison initiative.
+The IOU also introduced a BA in Islamic Studies in Russian, an Ijaza program and a prison initiative.

-In 2014, IOU’s Android App was launched in 2014, a unique step towards enhancing the virtual study experience, allowing students to access courses, study and appear for exams directly using handheld devices and smartphones.
+In 2014, IOU’s Android App was launched in a modern step towards enhancing the virtual study experience, It allowed students to access courses, study and appear for exams directly by using handheld devices and smartphones.

-The IOU launched new programs for the youth, the Youth Dual Credit Program (YDCP), which offers the opportunity to enroll in IOU courses for educational enrichment.
+The IOU launched many new programs for the youth including the Youth Dual Credit Program (YDCP), which offers the opportunity to enroll in IOU courses for educational enrichment.
 Upon successful completion of a high school diploma and the required YDCP courses, graduates receive an Associate’s Degree.
-The Open Education Program was launched for students who do not hold a high school diploma, which enables these students to join various university level programs at the IOU and receive attested diplomas upon successful completion of the required courses.
+The Open Education Program was also launched for students who do not hold a high school diploma, It enables these students to join various university level programs at the IOU and receive attested diplomas upon successful completion of the required courses.

 In addition, the IOU became a member of the International Council for Open and Distance Education (ICDE) founded in 1938 in Canada as the International Council for Correspondence Education.
 Today, the ICDE is the leading global membership organization for open, distance, flexible and online education, including e-learning, with members from 60 countries representing every continent.